Haihan-Jiang/EECS393/README.md

 ### Prerequisites

-To run the source code on your machine, you'll need to set up a virtual environment in your python IDE.
+To run the source code on your machine, you'll need to have Python 3 installed in order to set up a virtual environment in your Python IDE.
 For MacOS/Linux users, enter the following command into your terminal.
-For Windows user enter the command into cmd or powershell.
+For Windows users enter the command into cmd or powershell.

 ```
 pip install virtualenv